Radical Cystectomy and Sex: A Woman's Perspective

 FACT - your body has just been through one hell of a traumatic ordeal.
 So don't beat yourself up, be patient with yourself.
 Rest, eat well, look after yourself.
 You need to love yourself again before you can engage with loving someone else.

 Sex after bladder removal: What to consider

 There are a few practical things to consider before engaging in penetrative sex.

 You may want to consider the use of medical dildos, to help to stretch the vagina.
 There are many different sizes, and it's considered best to start with a smaller one.
 Your cancer nurse specialist should be able to put you in touch with a sex therapist who can help with this.

 Also, vaginal dryness is a very common problem.
 This is easily remedied by purchasing a lubricating gel.
 These are available to purchase over the counter at your local pharmacy.

 Lastly, sex may be uncomfortable at first, even a little painful.
 Listen to your body, and be prepared to stop lovemaking activities.
 This is perfectly normal at first.
 But the key thing is to talk to your partner.
-Share your fears, tell him to be prepared that he may have to “stop”.
+Share your fears, tell them to be prepared that they may have to stop.

 Sex is different than before my radical cystectomy, but different doesn't mean bad.

-That with perseverance, time, some professional advice, and a loving partner, a good, healthy, sexual relationship can be resumed after a radical cystectomy.
+With perseverance, time, some professional advice, and a loving partner a good, healthy, sexual relationship can be resumed after a radical cystectomy.